hepnos/HEPnOS-Autotuning/README.md

 (hence the build time can be pretty long).
 The `hepnos/autotuning/linux/hosts.txt` file can be edited to provide a list of hosts usable by _mpirun_.

+Once the installation script completed, you will find, among other files and folders, a `user.yaml` file in the build directory.
+This file needs to be edited to provide user-specific information including _project_ (the allocation from which to charge node-hours) and _pdomain_ (protection domain for Theta, which needs to be a unique name across all users.
+We recommend setting it to `hep-<username>`, replacing `<username>` as appropriate).

 ### Note on reproducibility

 The `install.sh` script will install the [spack](https://spack.readthedocs.io/)